ASF

 A saturating matching.
 With every diagonal entry nonzero, each left vertex already carries a self-edge to the right vertex , so the identity is a matching of size ; a matching that uses the sensor, , saturates all three left vertices just as well.
 Condition 2 holds.

-Section 17's Lie-derivative rank test is exact and symbolic, and it stops being computable well before a real QSP network's compartment count: the differentials in [eq:nonlinear-obs-rank] grow in size with each order taken, and the differential-algebraic elimination that reads a rank off them chokes on the resulting expressions once is large and is nonlinear.
-The tool that survives to that scale replaces symbolic differentiation with simulation, and it reduces to the analytic Gramians of Sections 3 and 4 exactly when the dynamics happen to be linear.
+Section III.3's Lie-derivative rank test is exact and symbolic, and it stops being computable well before a real QSP network's compartment count: the differentials in [eq:nonlinear-obs-rank] grow in size with each order taken, and the differential-algebraic elimination that reads a rank off them chokes on the resulting expressions once is large and is nonlinear.
+The tool that survives to that scale replaces symbolic differentiation with simulation, and it reduces to the analytic Gramians of Sections I.3 and I.4 exactly when the dynamics happen to be linear.

 Definition (Empirical controllability and observability Gramians).